rockettheme/docs/Docs/grav/themes/flux/contact.md

 You can do this using the **Email from** and **Email to** fields in the **Email** plugin.
 Access this plugin's settings by navigating to **Admin > Plugins > Email**.

+You'll also want to make sure you select a **Mail Engine** as nothing will be sent if this option is set to **Disabled**.
+If you want your site working right out of the box, **PHP Mail** is a good place to start.

 ## Customizing Fields

 >> This guide is useful for folks using the RocketLauncher.
 If you want a full from-scratch tutorial on creating a contact form, check out [Grav's documentation](https://learn.getgrav.org/forms/forms/example-form).